photobooth-app/photobooth-docs/docs/wigglegramcamera/index.md

 Browse through the other documents to get the full idea, how to build and setup the camera array to create wigglegrams.

+!!!info
+    This is in early development.
+It works but things are likely to change until all stabilizes.

 ## 😍 Features

 <div class="grid cards" markdown>